ducalex/retro-go/README.md

 [A more involved solution can be seen here.](https://wiki.odroid.com/odroid_go/silent_volume)

 ### Game Boy SRAM *(aka Save/Battery/Backup RAM)*
 In Retro-Go, save states will provide you with the best and most reliable save experience.
 That being said, please read on if you need or want SRAM saves.
 The SRAM format is compatible with VisualBoyAdvance so it may be used to import or export saves.

-On real hardware, Game Boy games save their state to a battery-backed SRAM chip in the cartridge.
-A typical emulator on the deskop would save the SRAM to disk periodically or when leaving the emulator, and reload it when you restart the game.
-This isn't possible on the Odroid-GO because we can't detect when the device is about to be powered down and we can't save too often because it causes stuttering.
-That is why the auto save delay is configurable (disabled by default) and pausing the emulation (opening a menu) will also save to disk if needed.
-The SRAM file is then reloaded on startup (unless a save state loading was requested via "Resume").
+You can configure automatic SRAM saving in the options menu.
+A longer delay will reduce stuttering at the cost of losing data when powering down too quickly.
+Also note that when *resuming* a game, Retro-Go will give priority to a save state if present.

 # BIOS files